top of page

 Photographer: Kinga Swiatek

-HYSTERA (dr Alicja Pawluczuk) is a multidisciplinary artist and researcher whose practice intertwines the realms of art, education, and academia.
-With an extensive background in digital inequalities and participatory digital justice education programs, she seamlessly merges her expertise to create people-centred, thought-provoking, and innovative works.
+merges her expertise to create people-centred, thought-provoking, and innovative works.
 Her artistic practice explores the interplay between research and creative interventions for social change.
 By embracing participatory, decolonial, intersectional, and experimental approaches, she aims to create spaces, communities, and artworks that challenge conventional boundaries and spark meaningful conversations.

 Her artworks possess an unmistakable kitschy vibrancy, but more importantly, they embody a powerful sense of hysteria.